Status: In contract, 27-Aug-13

 Manage all agency records created, received and maintained for the Government (including subcontractors) in accordance with 44 U.S.C.
 Chapters 21, 29, 31 and 33; the Freedom of Information Act (5 U.S.C.
 552); the Privacy Act (5 U.S.C.
 552a) and 36 Code of Federal Regulations (CFR), Subchapter B, Records Management.
 This includes web content and all other media used for official business resulting in the creation of agency records.

-Our Archives and Records Management Policy establishes line management responsibility for records management and outlines division requirements.
+Our Records Management establishes line management responsibility for records management and outlines division requirements.
 It also establishes the Archives and Records Office (ARO), which is responsible for coordinating records management.
 ARO provides support to divisions, including training.

 Not all information at LBNL meets the NARA definition of a "Record" at 44 USC 3301, nor does ownership of records, as defined elsewhere in C31, necessarily imply ownership of information.